-The Superintendant or designee may wave this provision when the student's failure was due to exceptional or extraordinary circumstances.3
+The Superintendent or designee may wave this provision when the student's failure was due to exceptional or extraordinary circumstances.3

-Students who do not score proficient or above on their grade level Benchmark Exams shall be required to participate in an Academic Improvement Plan (AIP).
+Students who do not score proficient or above on their grade level State assessments shall be required to participate in an Academic Improvement Plan (AIP).
 Each AIP shall be developed by school personnel and the student's parents and shall be designed to assist the student in attaining the expected achievement level.
-The AIP shall also state the parent's role as well as the consequences for the student's failure to participate in the plan, which shall include the student's retention in their present grade.4 transcript in a course requiring a student to take a EOC assessment, the student must either receive a passing score on the initial assessment or successfully participate in the remediation program identified in his/her Individualized Academic Improvement Plan (IAIP) which shall focus on the areas in which the student failed to meet the necessary passing score.
+The AIP shall also state the parent's role as well as the consequences for the student's failure to participate in the plan, which shall include the student's retention in their present grade.4